Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Streamline Compilation Pipeline through Tensor-Web Co-Design

 \subsection{Lower Tensor to Wasm}

-The primary challenge in directly converting tensor IR to Wasm IR involves determining how to effectively map the statement-based high-level tensor IR to the expression- and stack-based low-level Wasm IR.
-Wasm has only been lowered from LLVM IR before, which is also a lower level IR, facilitating the transformation.
-For example, LLVM has already lowered the high-level \texttt{for} statement.
+The primary challenge in directly lowering tensor IR to Wasm IR involves determining how to effectively map the statement-based high-level tensor IR to the expression- and stack-based low-level Wasm IR.
+Fig.~\ref{F.condensed_compilation_pass_showcase} uses a code snippet to illustrate the differences between the two IRs, by using a MatMul implementation as an example.
+Wasm IR has only been lowered from LLVM IR before.
+LLVM IR is also a lower-level IR than tensor IR.
+For example, LLVM IR has already lowered the high-level \texttt{for} statement in tensor IR.

-Fig.~\ref{F.condensed_compilation_pass_showcase} uses a code snippet to illustrate the differences between the two IRs by using the MatMul implementation as an example.
-The tensor IR is represented as a sequence of statements, such as the \texttt{for} loop statement.
-Wasm, on the other hand, is composed of a sequence of expressions (enclosed by the parenthesis in the figure).
+As Fig.~\ref{F.condensed_compilation_pass_showcase} shows, the tensor IR is represented as a sequence of statements, such as the \texttt{for} loop statement.
+Wasm IR, on the other hand, is composed of a sequence of expressions (enclosed by the parenthesis in the figure).
 Each expression is evaluated to produce a value.
-Wasm is implemented as a stack-based machine, in which instructions manipulate an implicit operand stack, popping argument values and pushing result values.
+Wasm virtual machine to run Wasm bytecode is stack-based, in which instructions manipulate an implicit operand stack, popping argument values and pushing result values.
 This design is to fit the sandboxed and resource-limited environment of browsers.

+The lowering of tensor IR to Wasm IR needs to consider both the expression and stack execution order.